bandanishanth/amqpclient/README.md

 The tool take in a properties file as input (Sample properties file provided below).

-The Syntax to invoe the utility is:
+The Syntax to invoke the utility is:

 `java -jar amqpclient.jar /path/to/amqp.properties`

+## Build Instructions

+To build this project, one needs to have maven installed on the machine.
+Run the command below which will create a single FAT jar in the target directory.

+`mvn clean compile assembly:single`

 ## Sample Properties File